ErichMoraga/tis-rip/README.md

 Install dependencies (bs4, selenium) in conda environment.
 Activate (e.g., `conda activate scrape`)

 1\.
-Check Google Chrome for version, then given version download matching ChromeDriver from http://chromedriver.chromium.org/downloads and untar the binary into this directory.
+Check Google Chrome for version, then given version download matching ChromeDriver from http://chromedriver.chromium.org/downloads (e.g., chromedriver_mac64.zip) and unzip the binary into this directory.

 2\.
 Generate user profile in this directory on MacOS by running:

 ```
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --user-data-dir=./user-data
 ```

+Verify that you now have a folder `./user-data`

 3\.
 Do initial "rip." `./rip.py RM30B0U` --> this will open TIS in Chrome and prompt a login.
 After this, return to Terminal and press enter.